fusedio/fused-mcp/README.md

 If you are unable to install the Claude Desktop app (e.g., on Linux), we provide a small example local client interface to use Claude with the MCP server configured in this repo:

+- This workflow requires an API key Claude as an environment variable.
+For example, add a `.env` file in this repo with an `ANTHROPIC_API_KEY` entry.

 - Start the MCP server: